INVESTMENT GOVERNANCE MODELS FOR CHARITIES – WHAT WORKS BEST FOR YOUR ORGANIZATION

 The OCIO guides the selection of managers and the ongoing evaluation.
 It also provides consolidated reporting, lessening the burden on organizational staff.
 The OCIO doesn’t replace the Investment Committee.
 Rather, its role is to ensure the Committee focuses on strategic issues that are critical to directing the future of the organization’s investments.

-So which model – DO-IT-YOURSELF, VOLUNTEER, OR PROFESSIONAL IS THE BEST ONE?
+So which model – DO-IT-YOURSELF, VOLUNTEER, OR PROFESSIONAL represents the best choice?
 Part of the answer of is a reflection of the size of the organization’s investment pool and the time commitment of the organization’s volunteers (namely, the Investment Committee).

 Very Small Investment Pools (<$100,000)